switty42/Simple_GPS_Tracker/ReadMe.md

 ### LED meaning:
 - Orange LED means the MCU is powered
+Built in green LED is used as a diagnostic
+- slow flash - trying to join LoRa network (this starts right after MCU boot)
+- rapid flash - LoRa network join failed (must reboot MCU to recover)
+- solid green - LoRa network joined
+- one second green off and then back on - LoRa message sent (this means GPS lock was made)

 ### Misc:
 - Your Helium keys must be entered into keys.h